 You may experience headaches after your treatment.
-They can occur for a number of weeks after you finish your treatment.
-Your SRS team will give you advice on how to cope with them if they do occur and may prescribe you medication.
+They can occur for a number of weeks after you have finished your treatment.
+Your SRS team will give you advice on how to cope with them if they do occur.

-Psychological Wellbeing
+Psychological wellbeing

-This booklet deals with the physical aspects of your treatment but your emotional wellbeing is just as important to us.
 The SRS team is here to support you with the psychological and emotional impact of your diagnosis and treatment.